-My CD-KEY or unique identification doesn't work
+My CD key or unique identification doesn't work

-The unique identification number or CD-KEY that comes included with the software or your computer should always work.
+The unique identification number or CD key that comes included with the software or your computer should always work.
 However, there are different reasons that can cause the number not to work, as mentioned below.

 Entering the wrong code

 If you are installing Windows and the code you are entering is not working, make sure it is the correct code.
-With many OEM computers, such as Dell, Hewlett Packard, Toshiba, Sony, etc. the manufacturer will place the code used with your computer on the back or bottom of the computer.
+With many OEMs, such as Dell, Hewlett Packard, Toshiba, Sony, etc. the manufacturer will place the code used with your computer on the back or bottom of the computer.
 Use this code to install Windows on your computer.
 However, keep in mind that if your computer came shipped with Windows XP and you are trying to install Windows Vista, the code on your computer only works for Windows XP.
 You would need to use the Windows Vista code that came with the software package.

 Below are some additional reasons a Microsoft Windows product key may not work.